 You can use SQL to manipulate all kinds of data, from huge analytical queries to brief single-purpose statements.
 But you can also use SQL just for fun, without any business requirements stifling your creativity.
 So, get out your jolly hat and prepare to sing O Christmas Tree as we create some quirky art with plain old SQL.
 Today, we’re going to generate some holiday-themed ASCII art, just for fun.
 That’s right.

-Though the COALESCE function may seem complex, it’s actually very straightforward and useful.
-In this short article, we’ll look at several examples of how the COALESCE function can be used to work with NULL values in SQL.
-The Need for Coalesce Before we dive into the COALESCE function in detail, you should understand how NULL values behave in expressions.
-Simply put, a value of NULL indicates that there is currently no value for a particular entry in a table column.
+You may already know how to return null values in SQL.
+Now, we’re going to learn how to do the opposite.
+Though the SQL COALESCE function may seem complex, it’s actually very straightforward and useful.
+Let’s look at several examples of how the SQL COALESCE function can be used to work with NULL values in SQL.
+The Need for Coalesce in SQL Before we dive into the SQL COALESCE function in detail, you should understand how NULL values behave in expressions.

 Excel is a powerful beast that lets you analyze complex data.
 Yet, operating on big chunks of data can sometimes be a daunting task.
 Let’s take a look at how SQL can help.
 Today, we’ll tackle a common problem with importing data to an SQL database, using a real-life example.
 Suppose your company conducted a survey on the most popular programming trends and preferences, striving to meet the expectations of its users.